 The Constitution of India is created by a constituent assembly and adopted by its people with a declaration in the preamble to the constitution; hence it divulges constitutional supremacy and not parliamentary supremacy and Parliament cannot override the constitution.

-How to remember important articles of the Indian Constitution for UPSC
+How to remember important articles in the Indian Constitution for UPSC

 Memorizing all 448 articles of the Indian Constitution and reproducing them in the civil services exam is not an easy task.
 It is difficult to learn everything.
 Below are a few tips to remember the important articles of the Indian Constitution: